apsteinmetz/wfmu_explorer/about.md

 -- Art Steinmetz (apsteinmetz@yahoo.com)

 ## Change log
+*Changes in 0.6 Corona virus update.
+Rewrote almost entire app.
+It broke after a number of R package updates.
+I thought I was just updating the playlist data but tragedy ensued.
+Lesson: sandbox even trival updates.
+Switched to fancier worldcloud package.
+Included a couple more DJs who have irregular playlist formats on the web site.
+Many still missing.

 *Changes in 0.52: New Goth theme!

 *Changes in 0.51: Streamlined multi-artist selection tab.